ETP graduates are making their mark in the world. They have gone on to:

 Noah Egge '03 is a PhD student in Environmental Sciences and an MT candidate in the Curry School.
 He has received a prestigious Knowles Science Teaching Fellowship!
 Read about it here: http://www.virginia.edu/uvatoday/newsRelease.php?id=9055

 Halley Epstein '11 is a student at Yale Law School.
 She is serving as president in Yale's Environmental Law Association, leading the Jewish law students' association, and is an articles editor for the Journal on Regulation.
-Last summer, Halley had an internship at the California AG's office in the Natural Resources section in Los Angeles and this upcoming summer she will be working for two law firms: Simpson Thacher and Susman Godfrey.
+During her summers, Halley had an internship at the California AG's office in the Natural Resources section in Los Angeles and worked for two law firms: Simpson Thacher and Susman Godfrey.

 Tori Evans '08 worked for a non-profit in Alaska that retrofitted native community buildings to save energy for rural, low-income communities.
 In 2009, Tori landed in Cairo, Egypt to teach English and explore some cross-cultural exchanges.
 After about a year and a half of freelance teaching English, yoga, and some workshops on air and water pollution, Tori started working at an environmental consulting firm, coordinating projects like environmental and social impact assessments, national solid waste management planning, and environmental monitoring and enforcement.
 She is pictured snorkeling on the Great Barrier Reef during her time studying abroad in Australia.